Women and Heart Disease

 The most common symptoms of menopause are hot flashes, night sweats, emotional changes, and changes in the vagina (such as dryness).

 Menopause usually occurs naturally in women between ages 45 and 55.
-However, loss of estrogen can also occur if the ovaries are removed during surgery (such as during a total hysterectomy) or if a woman goes through early menopause.
+However, loss of estrogen can also occur if the ovaries are removed during surgery (such as during a total hysterectomy), by taking certain medications, or if a woman goes through early menopause.

 Why Is Heart Disease Associated With Menopause?

 The loss of natural estrogen as women age may contribute to the higher risks of heart disease seen after menopause.
 Other factors that may play a role in postmenopausal risks of heart disease include: